vasudha-kulkarni/vasudha-kulkarni.github.io/_posts/2024-07-01-blogs-to-follow.md

 ![Science](/images/blog/blog_sci.png)

 #### 1. _Reflections on Paper Past_ by Hari Sridhar
 This blog gives you a behind-the-scenes view on seminal papers in ecology and evolution.
 Sridhar has been interviewing authors to ask them about their experience while working on the paper, what they think of it so many years later and how it has impacted the feild.
 My favourite is this interview with [Sarah Blaffer Hrdy](https://reflectionsonpaperspast.wordpress.com/2018/01/02/revisiting-hrdy-1974/) on her study of infanticide as a reproductive strategy for male langurs of Abu.
+The blog now has [a new website](https://reflectionsonpaperspast.com/) with selected quotes, annotated papers, visual archive and more!

 #### 2. _Liminal_ by Liz Neeley and Ambika Kamath
 They are a science communication collective who help make sense of science.
 This reflective post in their newsletter by Neeley on how to [navigate through emotions in a rational argument](https://www.liminalcreations.com/newsletter/when-an-immovable-fact-meets-an-unstoppable-feeling) is very stimulating.

+#### 3. _Scattterings_ by G. V. Pavan Kumar
+This is a blog with interviews of Indian scientists from various disciplines, and several posts by Pavan on the history and process of scientific ideas and development.
+This blog tries to humanise science and make it accessible to a wider audience.

-#### 3. _Rapid Uplift_ by Suvrat Kher
+#### 4. _Rapid Uplift_ by Suvrat Kher
 In this newsletter, Kher explores new research in geology and shares his experience of visiting different landscapes and geologic terrains through pictures and videos.
 Here is an interesting one on [deep sea mining](https://rapiduplift.substack.com/p/rapid-uplift-deep-sea-mining-indian).
 To be perfectly candid (imitating Rosa Diaz), I sometimes skim through the text when the post gets technical.

 <!-- ### <ins>Other blogs</ins> -->